 Home inspector marketing to realtors

-- Develop a script to cover how your business is the right one for their needs.
+- Create a script to explain why your company is the best choice for their needs.

-- Schedule a time to deliver your presentation to the appropriate people in person.
+- Set a time to communicate your ideas to the proper individuals personally.

 A soft introduction online